yellobyte/ESP32-Webradio-PlusDLNA/README.md

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/Open%20Case%202.jpg)

 During the early stages of the project a lot of software updates were required and all were done via USB cable between ESP32-module and PC.
-However, at some stage the case got put back into the HiFi rack and re-opening the case now and then for a quick software update became a real pain in the butt.
+However, at some stage the device got put back into the HiFi rack and re-opening the case now and then for a quick software update became a real pain in the butt.
 Hence the possibility to perform an ESP32 firmware update via SD-Card was added.

-## :gift: Feature list ##
+## :gift: Feature list

 Starting from Ed Smallenburg's code (Version 10.06.2018) this **ESP32 Webradio++** project has seen a lot of additions and modifications over time.
 Here a summary: